dotnet/fsharp/docs/reusing-typecheck-results.md

 In `main1`, we restore imported assemblies to get their IL (e.g. system assemblies).

 So here we can:
-- serialize and cache imported IL on the per-assembly basis
+- serialize and cache imported IL (to be evaluated and benchmarked if per-assembly or per assembly-block, such as all System.*.dll into a single persisted file)
 - apply this for the cross-project case, to not reimport IL for repeating assemblies but instead restore it from the cache

 This will be a smaller gain for any particular project but a big accummulated one for large multi-project solutions.